SheaButta/bikesharing/README.md

 The CSV data was reviewed and is readable.
 There is one column named "Tripduration" which has a data type of int.
 This data is required for my analysi so I decided to change the column data type from __int__ to __datetime__.
 Changing the data type to datetime will report the "Tripduration" as __"Hours:Minutes:Seconds, (00:00:00)"__.

-__Deliverable 1:__ Change Trip Duration to a Datetime Format
+__Deliverable 1:__ Change Trip Duration to a Datetime Format (Client)

-This deliverable required me to use Jupyter Notebook and load the CSV file into a Pandas DataFrame.
+This client deliverable required me to use Jupyter Notebook and load the CSV file into a Pandas DataFrame.
 Once loaded into the DataFrame, the __Tripduration__ data type is changed.

     1.1: Datatypes of all columns